 Prices are: Contour HD 1080, $250; ContourGPS, $300; Contour+, $500.

-Additional comments and an update by John Allen, November, 2011:
+Additional comments and an update by John Allen:

 In Gordon's videos, I noticed that the lens didn't hold its sharpness all the way out to the corners.
 The GoPro does; the Insight POV does not.
 I do not know how the newer Contour models with the 170 degree lens do.

-One significant weakness of the Contour cameras (and most other helmet cameras) is their pronounced "rolling shutter" effect -- that is, the image is scanned from top to bottom, rather than input all a once.
-When there is a lot of camera shake, this results in geometric distortion of the image, and it cannot entirely be removed by post-processing with image-stabilization software..
+Contour cameras (and most other helmet cameras) have a pronounced "rolling shutter" effect -- that is, the image is scanned from top to bottom, rather than input all a once.
+When there is a lot of camera shake, this results in geometric distortion of the image, and it cannot entirely be removed by post-processing with image-stabilization software.
+It is preferable to mount a camera on the bicycle to avoid large bobbles, but on the helmet to avoid rapid shakes if image-stabilization software is to be used.

 Last Updated: by John Allen